jhale/accelerating-python/chapters/part3.md

-# Acceleration and differentiation with JAX
+# Session 3: Acceleration and differentiation with JAX